awangdev/leet-code/KnowledgeHash.md

 ## Divide and Conquer

 ## Recursion
+- Recursion 至少用O(n) space, n = depth of recursive call.
+- 所有recursive problem 都可以 interatively 解决, 但是有可能代码更复杂
 - ex: dfs
 - always find the entry point or terminating point
 - watch out for the return or result of recursed function

 # Design

+# BigO
+## Specials
+- logN Runtime: when space gets halved each time, it indicates runtime of O(logN)
+- Recursive Runtime: When the recursive call makes x branches, the runtime is likely to be O(x ^ N).  [it's not always]
+- Note: the base x of the recursive runtime DOES MATTER!
+2^n is very different from 8^n = 2^3n

 # Data Structure
 - Union Find